Bubbus/acf-vehicle/README.md

 acf-vehicle
 ===========

-Adds a Wiremod SENT that allows you to program some ACF-Pod variables.
+Adds a Wiremod SENT that allows you to program a vehicles calcview.